NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ifelse-value.md

-In the model example below, we have six dices.
+In the model example below, we have six dice shapes.
 Every time we click the *roll-all* button, each turtle picks a random number between 1 to 6.
 Then, we use the `ifelse-value` primitive to pick the correct turtle shape to represent the corresponding die value.